Last Updated: 3/29/2017 12:32:18 PM

 Be it anywhere in India, Diwali is considered to be the festival that brings a festive aura into the air.
 It brings prosperity, happiness and blessings from gods and goddesses, irrespective of being Lakshmi Puja or Narak Chaturdashi or Kali Puja.

 Diwali is a five day festival as it had been in the previous years.
 Diwali starts on the commencement of Dhanteras.
-Dhanteras in 2016 is November 09.
+Dhanteras in 2017 is on October 17.

 Dhanteras is considered to be an important dateline.
 It marks the coming of prosperity in the house when people buy precious items made of gold, silver etc.